binghao-huang/binghao-huang.github.io/docs/index.md

 **Technical Skills in CS**: C++, Python, Reinforcement Learning, Computer Vision, ROS, SLAM

-Other Skills and Interests: 5 years of Teaching experience, Office, Video production, Graphic design, Reading, Model Making, Drawing
+**Other Skills and Interests**: 5 years of Teaching experience, Office, Video production, Graphic design, Reading, Model Making, Drawing

-**Activities**: [Content Creator in Robotics](https://space.bilibili.com/1560961) with 64000+ fans and 4+ million views.
+**Activities**: Content Creator in Robotics([link](https://space.bilibili.com/1560961)) with 64000+ fans and 4+ million views.
 ![My video channel in Robotics](/IMG/6.jpg)

+## OTHER ACTIVITIES

+### NEXTEV Formula Student Electric China (FSEC), Participant

+Oct 2016 – Sep 2017

+•	In charge of the steering system design part in the team, completed engineering drawing, commissioned factory processing, and finally assembled with other departments into a formula car

+•	Selected a reasonable steering trapezoidal layout through Matlab optimization; corrected and manufactured the corresponding steering assembly, pressing device, adjust tie rod with Adams

+•	Applied for a patent: a college student formula steering system and its manufacturing and installation method, application number: 2017105998790.1